mcfletch/2daypython/basicmath.rst

 computer can deal with them:

 * to make an image brighter we add a value to each `pixel`
-* to make audio lounder we add a value to each `sample`
+* to make audio louder we add a value to each `sample`
 * to make text ALL CAPS we convert each character (number) to the equivalent uppercase character (number)